 KEEP NSW SAFE COALITION PARTNERS

-The NSW Government has an obligation to protect all citizens against extremists who promote violence.
+The NSW Government has an obligation to protect all citizens against those who incite violence.

-Keep NSW Safe (KNS) is a coalition of over 30 religious and cultural groups, and several high-profile individuals, who successfully lobbied the government to make incitement to violence illegal in NSW.
+Keep NSW Safe is a coalition of over 30 religious and cultural groups and high-profile individuals who successfully lobbied the New South Wales government to make incitement to violence a crime.

-Keep NSW Safe is a gratifying example of intercultural coalition-building in action.
-It shows that working together for the common good can have a tangible, positive impact on all the people in NSW.
+Keep NSW Safe is an outstanding example of intercultural coalition-building in action.
+It demonstrates that working together for the common good can have a tangible, positive impact for all the people of NSW.